Nault/Nault/README.md

 npm run wallet:dev
 ```

+If you want to debug in VS code, first install [debugger for chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)
+Then you can just go to the debug screen and choose "Launch Chrome http"

 #### Run the wallet in dev mode as https (for example if using the Ledger device)
 ```bash
 npm run wallet:dev-ssl
 ```

+To debug in VS code: Go to debug screen and choose "Launch Chrome https"

 ## Build Wallet (For Production)
 Build a production version of the wallet for web: